Kitaru

 dockerfilestrPath to a custom Dockerfile instead of auto-building

-environmentdict[str, str]Environment variables set inside the container
+environmentdict[str, str]Environment variables set inside the container (non-secret values only)

 apt_packageslist[str]System packages to install via apt